Chapter 23 - The Former Deeds of Medicine King Bodhisattva

 “Your majesty, you should now know:

-I, passing by that place,
+I, cultivating in that place,

 All at once attained